Azure/cyclecloud-lsf/README.md

 To prepare the environment to run this cluster:

 1. Copy LSF installers into the `blobs/` directory.
-1. Upload the lsf project to a locker `cyclecloud project upload`
+1. Upload the lsf binaries to the cyclecloud locker e.g. `pogo sync blobs/ az://<storage-account>/cyclecloud/blobs/lsf/`
-1. Import the cluster as a service offering `cyclecloud import_cluster LSF-full -f lsf-full.txt -t`
+1. Import the cluster as a service offering `cyclecloud import_cluster LSF-full -c lsf -f lsf-full.txt -t`
 1. Add the cluster to your managed cluster list in the CycleCloud UI with the _+add cluster_ button.
 1. Follow the configuration menu, save the cluster and START it.